« « Visitor Survey | Inle – How to go » »

 An Introduction

-in is Myanmar’s second largest inland lake.
+Inle Lake in Shan State is Myanmar’s second largest inland lake.
 It measures about 22 km long (North-South) and 11 km wide (East-West).
 An estimated 100,000 Inthas live on and around Inle Lake.
 The Inthas speak a dialect of Burmese language.
 The origin of Inthas is obscured.
 However, according to a popular Myanmar historical account, they were originally from Tanintharyi (Tenasserim) region from Southern tip of Myanmar.
 Around 800 years ago, they served in the army of Burmese Kings.
 On their military excursion, they arrived to Inle Lake region.
 Once they saw the Lake, it reminds them of their homeland.
 They asked permission from the King to stay around the lake.
 This was granted by the king, and thus, these soldiers stayed here and became Inthas.

 Inle Lake Sunset